gregclar/nsl-editor/batch-loader.md

 ## Workflows

+### Currently only in shell/sql

 1. Create batch
-1. Load batch of loader names (shell/sql)
+1. Load batch of loader names
+1. Create user
+1. Create organisation
+1. Create batch review role

+### Available in the Editor

 1. Create batch review
-1. Create batch review period
+1. Create batch review period within a batch review
 1. Update review period start and end dates
-1. Create a user with review role for an organisation
+1. Create a batch reviewer with review role for an organisation
+1. Remove a batch reviewer
+   a. only if no comments added
+1. Create name review comment
+1. List name review comments
+    a. reviewer can list loader names with comments and can respond to those comments
+1. List name review comments by a given batch reviewer

+### Loader Functions in the Editor (as for Orchids)
+1. Indented, flagged listings
+1. Comprehensive search options

+### Expected
+1. Processing tabs (as for Orchids Loader)
+1. Summary tab (as for Orchids Loader)
+1. Restrictions on reviewer
+    a. should see only relevant data
+       - loader names (only for the batches they are reviewing)
+    b. can comment on loader names only in batches they are reviewing
+    c. can see other comments on loader names in batches they are reviewing
+1. Comprehensive navigation links
+1. Compiler comments
+    a. compiler to add name review comments, which will be marked as compiler comments (adjust data structure)

+### Not Expected
+1. Reviewer cannot edit, or delete a comment.
+(Thoughts?)